Some real world objects change behaviour over time:

 Objects having erroneous

-opening_hours-values are marked by a red circle on the map.
+opening_hours-values are marked by a red circle on the

+key and how.
 From this I derived some extensions to the proposal:

 - Cooperative values: